 Content of the A Exam

 The A exam is a comprehensive breadth and depth review of the theoretical and methodological material the student has studied over the last few years.
 Normally, the exam will test at least the following:

-The student’s Special Committee will determine the specific content of the A exam.
+The student’s special committee will determine the specific content of the A exam.
 The Field recommends that the student meets with the full committee to agree on the scope of the exam questions and the procedures to be followed.
-The Chair of the Committee will coordinate this process to ensure that questions achieve the goals set for the A exam.
+The chair of the committee will coordinate this process to ensure that questions achieve the goals set for the A exam.
 This coordination may include defining areas of inquiry and recommending reading lists.

 Procedures for the A Exam

 Other forms are also welcome that suit the candidate’s area of research and career orientation.
 They may also set other rules for the nature of materials and equipment the student may use in the examination.
 If students are allowed to refer to the literature and other written material as well as their own notes, they must not receive any other form of outside help that would compromise the assumption that the A exam is the student’s own work.

-Typically, the Committee will set a definite deadline for the A exam.
-Then each committee member will give the student a question that requires two to four weeks of work to complete serially or in parallel.
+Typically, the committee will set a definite deadline for the A exam, then each committee member will give the student a question that requires two to four weeks of work to complete serially or in parallel.
 Committee members may request revisions of the answers before the oral exam.
 Students should circulate exam responses to all committee members at least two weeks before the oral defense; committees may request additional time to read exam responses.
 Graduate School rules require that the oral part of the A exam be open to all members of the Field.

 Evaluating the A Exam